istio-ecosystem/authservice/bookinfo-example/README.md

     ```bash
     kubectl apply -f config/authservice-configmap-template-for-authn-and-authz.yaml
     ```
-     This `ConfigMap` has two notable additions compared to the `ConfigMap` for authentication only ([`config/authservice-configmap-template-for-authn.yaml`](config/authservice-configmap-template-for-authn.yaml)).
+     This `ConfigMap` has several notable changes compared to the previous `ConfigMap` for authentication only ([`config/authservice-configmap-template-for-authn.yaml`](config/authservice-configmap-template-for-authn.yaml)).

-     1. It contains a key `chains[*].filters[*].oidc.scopes` which contains a list of strings of scopes that the Authservice is enabled to request on behalf of the service it is protecting.
-In this example, the Authservice will request `productpage.read`.
+     1. It updates the value at the key `chains[*].filters[*].oidc.scopes` which contains a list of strings of scopes that the Authservice is enabled to request on behalf of the service it is protecting.
+In this example, the Authservice will request `productpage.read` and `reviews.read`.

-     1. It contains a key `chains[*].filters[*].oidc.access_token` which is an object defining a preamble and a header name to provide the access token as a header after receipt.
+     1. It adds a key `chains[*].filters[*].oidc.access_token` which is an object defining a preamble and a header name to provide the access token as a header after receipt.
+Note that this example assumes that the access token will be returned by the OIDC Provider in JWT format.
+Please check the documentation for your OIDC Provider's Authorization endpoint.
+In this example, the access token is configured to be sent on the header named `Authorization`.
+This aligns with the default header name used by Istio's Authentication `Policy` to validate JWT tokens.

+     1. It has changed the value at the key `chains[*].filters[*].oidc.id_token`.
+This moves the ID token to a different request header compared to the `ConfigMap` for authentication only used previously.
+Now the ID token will be sent on a header called `x-id-token`.
+The header name `x-id-token` itself does not have any special meaning.

 1. Configure the Bookinfo app

     1. Edit [`config/bookinfo-with-authservice-template.yaml`](config/bookinfo-with-authservice-template.yaml)

-       1. Supply a Authservice image.
+       Supply a Authservice image.
 This has previously been described in the steps ["Deploy Bookinfo Using the Authservice for Token Acquisition"](#authservice-image) from above.

     1. Deploy Bookinfo and Authservice by applying the Authservice deployment file.